HonorableAnomaly/HonorableAnomaly/README.md

 - 👋 Hi, I’m @HonorableAnomaly
 - 👀 I’m interested in ... dying to self, sacrificially serving others in love and honoring the Lord in my thoughts, words and actions.
 - 🌱 I’m currently learning ...
-JavaScript and Python.
+HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/ricky-argenbright/